sbissantz/rarp/git.md

 ## Github

-Did you already sign up for GitHub or any of its companions?
+Let me start over with a question: Did you already sign up for a GitHub account?
+To use any of its companions is also fine.
+Yes?
 Great!
-In the following, I will use GitHub.
-But feel free to adapt the snippets and use BitBucket, or whatever you like.
+In the following, I stick with GitHub.
+Note: Once you understand the general strategy, you can easily adapt any snippet to run with, let's say, BitBucket.
+I really prefer its philosophy over GitHub's, but (once more) this is another story.
+We want to dive into practice now!

 As part of good practice we'll use GitHub with SSH.
 If you haven't set up SSH already, read the instructions in `ssh.md` and joint afterwards.

-Let's start rollin'!
+Alright, Let's start rollin'!
 We begin the journey transfering your public key to your GitHub profile.
 If you remember the `ssh.md` story, its now time to exchange phone numbers.
 Thus, navigate to the GitHub website, click on your picture, select 'settings' and choose 'SSH and GPG keys'.
 Click 'new SSH key' and paste (`Command` + `V`) the output of the following command:

 ```